elhamjahani/my-pro/Task2/Monitor_All_by_Zabbix.md

 bash> systemctl restart zabbix-agent
 ```

-Then that you need to define items in zabbix GUI (also you can create a new template and add these items to this template to assign to any server you want ):
+Then you need to define items in zabbix GUI (also you can create a new template and add these items to this template to assign to any server you want ):